meteor/react-tutorial/tutorial/index.md

 If you have questions on how to get started, please ask the community on our [Forums](https://forums.meteor.com) or on Community Slack ([join here](https://join.slack.com/t/meteor-community/shared_invite/enQtODA0NTU2Nzk5MTA3LWY5NGMxMWRjZDgzYWMyMTEyYTQ3MTcwZmU2YjM5MTY3MjJkZjQ0NWRjOGZlYmIxZjFlYTA5Mjg4OTk3ODRiOTc)).
 We'd love to have you there!

-If you find any issues please click in the `Edit on Github` button at the bottom every page and make a [Pull Request](https://github.com/meteor/react-tutorial/pulls) with your suggested changes.
+If you find any issues please click on the `Edit on Github` button at the bottom of every page and make a [Pull Request](https://github.com/meteor/react-tutorial/pulls) with your suggested changes.